What is a scandi grind?

 – Scandi grind, very sharp

 – Prep tinder, feather sticks

 – Process wood

-Note: Although able to sharpen very sharp, the scandi grind will require more sharpening than other grinds.
+Note: Although you’re able to sharpen this grind to a very sharp edge, over time the scandi grind will require more sharpening than others.
 But that’s okay because it’s easy to sharpen!

 Here’s an interesting video tour of the Morakniv facility in Sweden: